iRON5/echarts-ts-describer/readme.md

 # Echarts TS Describer

-Helps generate huge amount of ts definitions for echarts.
+Helps convert huge echarts documentation to typescript definitions.

 ---

-It was developed to generate doc for echarts.series but it can be used for any other options field.
+It was developed to generate doc for `echarts.series` but it can be used for any other options field.
-As echarts is huge it is preferred to use it partially for specific options field.
+As echarts is huge it is preferred to use this tool for specific options field (otherwise compilation time could be too big and review will too painful).

 ## How to retrieve echarts doc data (for Chrome):
-1. Go to echarts options doc https://ecomfe.github.io/echarts-doc/public/en/option.html
+1. Go to echarts options [documentation](https://ecomfe.github.io/echarts-doc/public/en/option.html)
 2. Go to dev tools and open `main.js?<some hash>`
 3. Press "Pretty print" and look for a line like this:
 ```js